SSH forwarding / tunnelling

 SSH forwarding is used in numerous corporate environments that employ mainframe systems as their application backends.
 In those environments, the applications themselves may have very limited native support for security.
 By utilizing tunnelling, compliance with SOX, HIPAA, PCI-DSS, and other standards can be attained without having to change the applications.

-The other great advantage is that it reduces the headache which networkers have when it comes to configuring the firewall with all the different port requirements demanded by the various file transfer methods.
-Everything is boiled down to SSH port 22 - simple!
+The other great advantage is that it reduces the headache network administrators have when it comes to configuring the firewall with all the different port requirements demanded by the various file transfer methods.
+Everything is reduced to using SSH port 22, vastly simplifying things.

 CompleteFTP allows you to comfortably configure your settings to permit or ban your users from implementing SSH forwarding, and site-wide settings allow further modifications.
 With the wide range of SSH capabilities which CompleteFTP has to offer, why look any further?
 Download the free trial now!